Significant Birth to Three Funding Passes in the DC Council

 Council makes meaningful commitment to infant, maternal, family health and wellbeing

-Community advocacy delivers for DC families; more investment needed for full funding
+Advocacy delivers for DC families; more investment needed for full funding

 WASHINGTON, D.C.: The Council of the District of Columbia passed a nearly $16 million investment as a partial yet key down payment on the Birth-to-Three for All DC Act of 2018.
 The Council’s commitment will fund measures to ensure healthier birth outcomes and supports for the District’s youngest residents to grow and thrive.
-Community advocacy to hold the Council accountable to the promise of the unanimous passage of the Birth to Three for All DC Act resulted in this partial funding but more money is needed to fully implement program.
+Collective advocacy to hold the Council accountable to the promise of the unanimous passage of the Birth to Three for All DC Act resulted in this partial funding but more money is needed to fully implement the new law.
 The budget, including this funding, now heads to Mayor Muriel Bowser for her signature in June.